 Send the Dog Out

 Once you get your dog to sit, throw the ball and tell him "fetch."
 Start off by throwing the ball just a short distance.
 Most dogs will instinctively chase the ball and pick it up.
 If so, you're done with this part.

 If fetching doesn't come naturally to your dog, you may have to work on training him to play first.
-You can start off by giving him treats or praise for taking any interest in the ball, and slowly work your way up to having him run after and pick up the ball.
+You can start off by giving him treats or praise for taking an interest in the ball.
+Then, slowly work your way up to having him run after and pick up the ball.